Adi-333/Edify-X/README.md

 ## **So, what is Edify-X?**

 **Edify-X** is a cross-platform image editing tool designed for those who prefer an offline, open-source alternative for manipulating images with precision.
-Whether you're adjusting colors, applying filters, editing layers, etc., Edify-X provides a lightweight yet powerful environment to bring your creative ideas to life.
+Whether you're adjusting colors, applying filters, etc., Edify-X provides a lightweight yet powerful environment to bring your creative ideas to life.

 ---